-Q: How often does my paint booth suppression system need inspected?A: Every six months.
+Q: How often does my paint booth suppression system need inspected?

 A: Yes, the system has a time delay to allow the exhaust fan to shut down before the suppression agent discharges and to give anyone inside the booth time to evacuate.